joonsunn/my-VM-setup/proxmox-experience.md

 ```

 Not sure how to get fullscreen toggle to work, because `CRTL+ALT+ENTER` never worked for me.
 Due to this, I still prefer Remmina.
 But need to find a way to make the options bar in Remmina dark instead of current white theme.

+NOTE: xRDP does not work with if NordVPN is already activated at destination.
+Need to login to remote machine first, then only connect NordVPN.

 ## Set up Guacamole